JackKCWong/tefa/README.md

 ## Additional functions / methods

+`.Index`: When a template is repeated multiple times, this function can be used to generate a sequence of numbers starting from 0.

 `lines(filepath string)`: read all lines from a file.

 `scan(filepath string)`: read a file line by line.